its-sagar/SqlForBeginner/README.md

     OR (DAY(DOB) = 28 AND MONTH(DOB) = 2 AND YEAR(DOB) % 4 <> 0);
 ```

-##  What is the amount paid in salaries of the male programmers who don’t know cobol.
+##  What is the amount paid in salaries of the male programmers who do not know cobol.

 - [Question 59](./sql_solutions/Beginner/question59.sql):  What is the amount paid in salaries of the male programmers who don’t know cobol.